 More than eighty proposals were received.
 The goal was that the gathering should be of sufficient size to provide a rich mix of people and small enough to encourage intensive dialogue.
 They determined that thirty-six optimum number of world-class conferees.
 The group of participants would be interdisciplinary (the Holocaust and its aftermath must be examined from a variety of perspectives); international (in a global community, to hear voices of citizens from many nations); interfaith (“healing the world” in a post-Holocaust era is not solely a Jewish concern); and intergenerational (senior scholars must teach and learn from younger scholars).

 The biennial Holocaust Symposium first met at Wroxton College in June 1996.
 Participants have come from the U.S., Canada, Germany, Belgium, France, Italy, Sweden, England, and Poland.
-Among them are some the world’s leading Holocaust scholars.
+Among the scholars who have participated in this community are some the world’s leading Holocaust scholars.
 A few examples:

 - Dr. John K. Roth, Edward J. Sexton Professor Emeritus of Philosophy at Claremont McKenna College and author/editor of more than thirty-five Holocaust-related books